-Argo is an international project with over 3,000 scientific floats drifting around the ocean.
+Argo is an international project with nearly 4,000 scientific floats drifting around the ocean.
 They measure currents, temperature and salinity of water to a depth of 2,000 m.
-The Argo project involves 23 countries, and New Zealand plays an important role.
-NIWA (the National Institute of Water and Atmospheric Research) has deployed hundreds of Argo floats for other countries, and NIWA oceanographer Dr Phil Sutton uses the real-time data in his research.
+The Argo project involves more than 30 countries, and New Zealand plays an important role.
+NIWA (National Institute of Water and Atmospheric Research) has deployed hundreds of Argo floats for other countries, and NIWA oceanographer Dr Phil Sutton uses the real-time data in his research.

 How Argo floats work

 Each Argo float spends most of its time drifting about 1,500 m down in the ocean, but every 10 days, it sinks to 2,000 m, then rises to the surface.
 On the way up, instruments measure depth, temperature and salinity at regular intervals to provide what is called a profile.
 At the surface, data is sent to a satellite, which also records the float’s position.
 The new position is compared with the previous one, so the path of the float, and therefore currents, can be calculated.
 After the data has been sent, the float sinks back down to 1,500 m and drifts for another 10 days.
-This cycle carries on until the battery runs out after about 5 years.
+This cycle carries on until the battery runs out.
+Technological innovations allow Argo to continually improve data quality and coverage.
+Battery performance has increased beyond 6 years and some Argo floats are designed to go as deep as 6,000 m.

 The buoyancy mechanism works by changing the density of a liquid reservoir.
 When the liquid is allowed to expand, it becomes less dense and the float rises.
 When the liquid is compressed, it becomes denser and the float sinks.
 (You can explore this concept in the activity Buoyancy in water.)